-The study looked at 64,541 patients, with 11,266 control patients matched to 6363 home health care patients across 11 disease-based institutes.
+The study looked at 64,541 patients, with 11,266 control patients matched to 6363 home care patients across 11 disease-based institutes.
 During the 365-day post-discharge period, home health care resulted in unadjusted savings of $15,233, or $6433 after adjusting for covariates.
-Home health care also resulted in noticeable decreases in follow-up readmissions and death.
+Home care also resulted in noticeable decreases in follow-up readmissions and death.

-The study was conducted by authors at the Cleveland Clinic Lerner College of Medicine ofCase Western Reserve University from January 1, 2013 until June 30, 2015.
+The study was conducted by authors at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University from January 1, 2013, until June 30, 2015.

-“This important study clearly demonstrates that home health care has significant dynamic value in controlling care costs and achieving better patient outcomes,” said William A. Dombi, President of the National Association for Home Care & Hospice (NAHC).
+“This important study clearly demonstrates that home care has significant dynamic value in controlling heed costs and achieving better patient outcomes,” said William A. Dombi, President of the National Association for Home Care & Hospice (NAHC).

 “The study proves that a strong investment in the expanded use of home care by Medicare, Medicaid.
 And other payment programs would save billions in unnecessary health care spending.”